-A COVID steering group was established to ensure that we were following best practice infection control measures and were supporting the services with communications and updates to government guidance as well as providing support to our frontline employees.
+Our COVID steering group ensured that we were following best practice infection control measures and were supporting the services with communications and updates to government guidance.
+Significant advertising campaigns and support groups to encourage vaccination amongst employees and residents were conducted.

-Legislative changes impacting cost base
+Inflation and Legislative changes impacting cost base